JAW EXPANSION SURGERY SPECIALIST IN SYDNEY

 How is Jaw Expansion Surgery Performed?

-Dr van Mourik performs your upper jaw expansion surgery in an accredited private hospital under general anaesthetic given by a specialist anaesthetist — so you’ll be fully asleep and comfortable during the procedure.
+Dr. Kristian van Mourik performs upper jaw expansion surgery and maxillary expansion surgery in an accredited private Sydney hospital.
+A specialist anaesthetist administers general anaesthetic, so you are fully asleep and comfortable throughout

 During the Surgery

-• Surgery is done mostly inside the mouth, so there are no visible scars.
+• Surgery is performed mostly inside the mouth, leaving no visible external scars.

-• In rare cases, a small external cut may be needed, placed in a natural skin crease to stay discreet.
+• In rare cases a small incision is placed in a natural skin fold.

-• Small cuts are made in the upper jawbone, and an expansion appliance is placed on the roof of your mouth.
+• Small cuts are made in the upper jawbone and a jaw expansion appliance is fitted to the roof of your mouth.

 After the Surgery

-• After healing, orthodontic treatment begins to align the teeth and fine-tune the bite.
+• Orthodontic treatment then begins to align the teeth and finalise the bite.

 Recovery After Jaw Expansion Surgery